 Channels 12/26 News, WRDW

 As a video editor/videographer at WRDW, my job was to collaborate and work closely with a team of writers, producers, and digital team members to create content for the daily newscasts.
-The environment was and is extremely fast paced, with deadlines often coming down to the minute.
+The environment was extremely fast paced, with deadlines often coming down to the minute.

 As a videographer, my job was to go out into the field with reporters, set up our camera gear and equipment, and make sure that when the time came to go live, we were prepared and the transmission was seamless.
 I would frequently be on call with people in the studio, testing video and audio well before hit times to ensure that nothing would catch us off guard and go wrong at the last moment.